-They are using a formula to try to determine what the supporting spouse's financial obligation will be to the supported spouse (i.e., usually the husband's obligation to the wife).
+They were using a formula to try to determine what the supporting spouse's financial obligation would be to the supported spouse (i.e., usually the husband's obligation to the wife).

-This "formula" is as follows: husband's income minus wife's income divided by three equals alimony.
+This "formula" was as follows: husband's income minus wife's income divided by three equals alimony.

-Thus, for example, if the husband earns $200,000 per year and the wife earns $20,000 per year, then the wife would be entitled to $60,000 per year as alimony using "the one third formula."
+Thus, for example, if the husband earns $200,000 per year and the wife earns $20,000 per year, then the wife would have been entitled to $60,000 per year as alimony using "the one third formula."

 I don't know…

 I do know that what is supposed to happen is that we are supposed to look at the NJ alimony laws, apply the listed dozen or so factors to the particular facts of a given case, and then we are supposed to estimate what a particular judge in that case will do when applying those facts to the NJ alimony laws in an effort to come up with a fair alimony award.